 Sanders has a history of violence and is considered a high-risk offender with mental health problems, according to the Sheriff's Office.
-He currently faces misdemeanor charges in San Mateo County for a sexual
+He currently faces misdemeanor charges in San Mateo County for a sexual offense involving a minor.

 Contact Natalie Neysa Alund at 510-293-2469.
 Follow her at Twitter.com/nataliealund.